-If you are trying to get pregnant, you may wonder if fertility drugs will help you conceive.
-Fertility drugs are commonly prescribed to women to treat infertility problems.
-Clomid is one of the more commonly prescribed of these fertility drugs.
-Clomid can be desirable due to its relatively low cost and risks.
-As an added bonus: Clomid success rates are high and may help you get pregnant.
+Clomiphene citrate (Clomid) is one of the more commonly prescribed fertility drugs used to treat infertility problems.
+Clomid can be desirable due to its relatively low cost.
+Clomid success rates are high and may help you get pregnant.

 Clomid may be helpful if you are over 35, but only if you still have an ample egg supply.
 If you are over 35 and your egg supply is low or dwindling, Clomid may not help you get pregnant.

 Clomid success rates are affected by dosage.
 Most women start with a 50 mg dose of Clomid.
 If this initial dose does not help you ovulate, your doctor may increase your dosage by 50 mg increments in subsequent cycles.

 Your doctor may also incorporate other fertility drugs into your treatment to help you ovulate and to boost your chances of pregnancy.
 If taking Clomid fails to help you ovulate after four to six cycles, your doctor will probably take you off this fertility drug and move on to another option.